ProtonVPN recenzija: Rezime eksperta

 If you’re willing to pay extra, you can also get an InvizBox 2 router, which is an open-source router that’s tested and configured to easily connect to your ProtonVPN account.
 ProtonVPN claims it takes less time to set up the VPN connection using this router, and it also says you get more control over your VPN connection — for example, you can quickly change the VPN server’s location, the VPN server itself, and the VPN protocol (IKEv2/IPSec, OpenVPN over TCP, or OpenVPN over UDP) using dropdown menus inside the router’s dashboard.

 But even so, I think ExpressVPN is a much better option if you want to use a VPN on your router because it’s one of the only VPNs to include a router app, which is significantly easier to set up (it only took me 8 minutes to do it) and use thanks to its intuitive interface — plus, the router app uses ExpressVPN’s proprietary Lightway protocol, which is the fastest VPN protocol out there.

 Overall, ProtonVPN supports manual setups on a decent number of router models and firmware and also provides helpful setup tutorials.

 ProtonVPN Apps: Is ProtonVPN Easy to Use?

-Yes, ProtonVPN’s apps are really easy to use
+Yes, ProtonVPN’s apps are really easy to use and full of features.

 ProtonVPN Customer Support